UPDATED March 10, 2022: This blog post was updated to provide the latest information on VMware’s response regarding Ukraine.

-The VMware Threat Analysis Unit (TAU) is actively monitoring malicious activity associated with the situation in Ukraine and providing customers with the latest intelligence on potential threats.
+The VMware Threat Analysis Unit (TAU) is actively monitoring malicious activity associated with the invasion of Ukraine and providing customers with the latest intelligence on potential threats.
 Our VMware Carbon Black customers are urged to tap into the User Exchange for real-time intelligence notifications, such as details on targeted destructive malware coined HermeticWiper that began executing against Ukrainian targets late last week.

 Based on observations of cyberattacks already underway in Ukraine, VMware recommends that organizations operate under the assumption that they will be impacted by destructive cyberattacks, either directly or indirectly, and that adversary behavior will be punitive.
 In particular, we recommend that critical industries and infrastructure, as well as their supply chains, heighten their security posture and prepare for the manifestation of integrity attacks.